-Some breeds, particularly very active breeds such as the beagle, are commonly reported to have an enthusiastic appetite.
+Some breeds, particularly very active breeds such as the Cocker Spaniel, are commonly reported to have an enthusiastic appetite.
 Their energy requirements are often likely to be higher due to their activity levels, but it is important to monitor body condition due to the risk of overfeeding.

 Read on to find out more.